Gwen Stefani And Blake Shelton Reportedly Postpone Wedding And Plan For Baby?

 “Physically and emotionally, it was just a lot for her,” the source explained of Gwen Stefani’s in vitro treatments.
 “So she’s trying to get pregnant naturally for the time being.”

 Gwen Stefani and Blake Shelton’s relationship began on the set of The Voice Season 9 and was featured on the show on numerous occasions.
 Although the couple had also appeared together on the series’ seventh season, things between them did not take a romantic turn until they had both split from their exes, Gavin Rossdale and Miranda Lambert.
-In July 2015, just before filming Season 9 of The Voice, Shelton called it quits with Lambert after 4 years of marriage.
+In July 2015, just before filming Season 9 of The Voice, Shelton called it quits with Lambert after four years of marriage.
 Weeks later, Gwen Stefani’s 13-year marriage to Rossdale came to an end.

 While Gwen Stefani and Blake Shelton kept their relationship private for a short time, they ultimately chose to go public with the news in November 2015 and just hours later, they attended an after party for the Country Music Awards in Nashville, Tennessee.